cart88/Command-line-text-processing/gnu_sed.md

 baz
 ```

-* Case 6: both starting and ending *REGEXP* part of output
+* Case 6: both starting and ending *正则表达式* part of output

 ```bash
 $ # remember that empty REGEXP section will reuse previously matched REGEXP